Healthy Hair Care Series Book 5

 - Add in all the oils and whisk some more.

-- Pour into a suitable jar and put in the fridge to solidify a bit.
+- Pour into a suitable jar and put it in the fridge to solidify a bit.

 Your moisture sealing butter is ready.
 Apply generously as required for your styles.